Wheels are in motion. For those who own a business, it’s either hop on board or get out of the way!

 For more insight, check out 20 tips for sending automated emails without sounding like a robot.

 One specific email segment in which automation has made a huge impact is email marketing.
-According to a recent survey conducted by MarketingProfs, more than 44 percent of email recipients made at least 1 purchase as a result of a promotional email.
+According to a recent survey conducted by MarketingProfs, more than 44 percent of email recipients made at least one purchase as a result of a promotional email.

 A sales pipeline is a business concept that involves moving prospects through the various stages of the sales process until they make a purchase.
 Automating the pipeline greatly helps a company’s sales staff follow a potential customer’s path through each stage of the purchasing process, and careful management of the sales pipeline through such automation enables the sales staff to convert more prospects into sales.